statistik-lehre/.github/profile/README.md

 # Info
 This organisation is hosting an online course created by the [Civil and Environmental Engineering](https://www.uni-kassel.de/fb14bau/) department of Universität Kassel, Germany.

+Access the course by visiting the [tutor](https://github.com/statistik-lehre/tutor) repository.